 Education and student life

-The School trains its students to face major social issues.
-It educates them throughout their schooling, through conferences, options such as the minor "sustainable energy" or in its specialization courses related to these issues to make them men and women committed to face the challenges of the future.
-The many student projects, including start-ups and associations interested in sustainable development such as Ecosyst'Aime (the student sustainable association), bear witness to this.
+The School trains its students in the major issues facing society.
+It educates them throughout their schooling, through conferences and events, dedicated options or in its specialization courses related to these issues, to make them women and men committed to the challenges of the future.

 Considering that diversity is a wealth, and is conducive to innovation, ENSTA Paris attaches the greatest importance to diversifying the recruitment of students internationally and nationally in fields other than CPGE.
 To this end, it sets up accompanying measures to enable everyone to access diplomas under the best possible conditions.

-Particular attention is paid by the School to the development of gender diversity in these training curricula and to gender equality through numerous awareness-raising actions.
-With nearly 30% of girls in its engineering cycle, ENSTA Paris intends to change habits and fight against discrimination.
+The school pays particular attention to the development of gender diversity in its training programs, to gender equality through numerous awareness-raising activities, and to the reception and support of people with disabilities.
+In this way, ENSTA Paris intends to change habits and fight against all forms of discrimination.

 In the objective of societal openness, ENSTA Paris implements various policies that not only enable international students to train in the best possible conditions but also encourage young people from disadvantaged backgrounds to pursue higher education also in good conditions.
 For this a work is done on the organization of curricula and the obtaining of life grants.
 This support is essential and makes it possible to set up a rich mix and conducive to innovation.

 Learn more about the scholarships

 The fight against harassment, discrimination and sexual violence is a priority for ENSTA Paris.